Mendelssohn, Estacio & Donnelly

 The second movement takes us far away from the angst of the first to a place of otherworldly serenity.
 Three shifting chords on horns and bassoons overtop a descending plucked bass line arrive at an exquisitely tender theme, sung by the violins in ethereal E major.
 Its peaceful progress suddenly breaks out into a forceful passage, but then, just as abruptly, returns to tranquility.
 The ensuing section features a poignant melody, beginning on clarinet then continuing on oboe, accompanied by gently pulsating violins and violas; the subtly shifting harmonies are a Schubertian hallmark.
 Soon, however, the delicate atmosphere is torn by a full-orchestra outburst, with the haunting clarinet tune now forming a mighty bass line.
 The theme is then quietly contemplated by the violins and cellos in counterpoint, eventually dissolving into a single repeated phrase, which returns us to the opening mood.

 The themes are once again worked through but with variations; for example, the second theme now begins on oboe, and is answered by the clarinet, and at the orchestral outburst, the melody appears in the violins.
 Eventually, woodwinds and horns wind down the music.
 Out of the quiet, the violins emerge, twice, with a sustained note to which the woodwinds respond with the opening phrase of the tender melody, first making a surprising harmonic shift (to the far-removed key of A-flat major), then back to E major, on which the movement comes to a gentle conclusion.
-In ending in this rarified sound world, it’s not difficult to consider that, perhaps, Schubert may have felt unable to add more to the symphony.
+In ending with this rarified sound world, it’s not difficult to consider that, perhaps, Schubert may have felt unable to add more to the symphony.
 To an extent, what he left us feels complete as is—the two movements a seemingly perfect balance of lyrical pathos and poignant serenity.

 Program note by Hannah Chan-Hartley, PhD